Peptide Name

 Common reconstitution setups are 1 mL BAC water for 2 mg, 2 mL for 5 mg, and 3 mL for 10 mg, with slow wall injection and gentle swirling.
 See the reconstitution section and calculator at https://www.peppal.app/calculator.

 No. Ipamorelin is not FDA-approved for any indication.
-It advanced to Phase II trials for postoperative ileus and was discontinued for lack of efficacy in that indication.
-It is also prohibited under WADA anti-doping rules, and FDA categorization has been discussed in 503A/503B compounding frameworks.
+It advanced to Phase II clinical trials for a digestive recovery condition (postoperative ileus) and was discontinued because it did not work well enough.
+Ipamorelin is also banned under WADA anti-doping rules.
+Its status within FDA pharmacy compounding regulations has been discussed but is not settled.

 The most commonly reported effects are mild headache, temporary water retention or bloating, and mild appetite increase.
 GH-related symptoms can occur with higher dose or prolonged protocols.